Amark19/monuverse/README.md

 # Installation
-- scripts folder contains all of the code to make this app
+- scripts folder contains all of the code that we have written to develop this app
 - In unitypckg file have added drive link
   - click on d drive link ,install the packg
   - drop it in your unit project